Alec-Stashevsky/blocklength/README.md

 [![codecov](https://codecov.io/gh/Alec-Stashevsky/blocklength/branch/main/graph/badge.svg?token=U2RFAU594R)](https://codecov.io/gh/Alec-Stashevsky/blocklength)
 <!-- badges: end -->

+`blocklength` is an R package used to automatically select the block-length parameter to perform a block-bootstrap on dependent data such as stationary time series.

+## The Story

 Regular bootstrap methods rely on assumptions that observations are independent and identically distributed (*i.i.d.*), but this assumption fails for many types of time series because we would expect the